-Criteria K Grade 3 Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Advanced Work Class Deadlines for Parental and Teacher initiated Requests Request must be submitted in writing by May 1 of the current school year using the Request for Acceleration form (Appendix B) Request must be submitted in writing prior to the end of the first nine weeks of the current school year using the Request for Acceleration form (Appendix B) Current Teacher recommendation in writing by May 1 Assessment Results K-2 Grades K-2 95% mastery in math on school b course assessme and next consec based end of nts for current and Grades K-2 95% mastery in reading or math on school based end of course assessments for current Grades K-2 90% mastery in reading or math on school based end of course assessments for current grade.
-Assessment Results 3-5 the Florida Stan Assessment (FS Highest level of proficiency on he Florida StandardsHighest level of proficiency on the Florida StandardsAssessment (FSA)Assessment (FSA)erformance in reading andperformance in reading or Grades 3-5 Florida Standards Assessment (FSA) performance in reading or math Grades Grades K-1 Above Level in both ELA and Math and Performance Grades of 4 in subject areas requesting acceleration.
-Grade 2-5 Above Level in both ELA and Math Academic grades A's in subject/areas requesting acceleration (A's and B's will be considered for whole grade and mid-year promotion.
+Criteria -K Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Advanced Work Class Deadlines for Parental and Teacher initiated Requests in writing by May 1 of the current school year using the Request for Acceleration form (Appendix B) Request must b in writing prior the first nine w current school Request for Acc (Appendix B) to the end of eeks of the Current Teacher recommendation in writing by May 1 Assessment Results K-2 Grades K-2 -95% mastery in reading and r based end of cou assessments for and next consec ırse current Grades K-2 -95% mastery reading or mat based end of co assessments for h on school ourse Grades K-2 -90% mastery in reading or math on school based end of course assessments for current grade Assessment Results 3-5 Grades 3-5 -Highest level of proficiency of Standards Assess performance in math n the Florida ssment (FSA) Grades 3-5 -Highest level proficiency on Standards Ass performance in math for Grade the Florida essment (FSA) reading or Grades 3-5 -Florida Standards Assessment (FSA) performance in reading or math Grades Grades K-1 -Above Level in both ELA and Math and Performance Grades of 4 in subject area/s requesting acceleration.
+Grade 2-5 -Above Level in both ELA and Math Academic grades A's in subject/areas requesting acceleration (A's and B's will be considered for whole grade and mid-year promotion.
 Attendance No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
-Teacher Recommendation A written recommendation from the student's current grade level teachers for promotion requested School Counselor Recommendation Principal A written recommendation from the student's current school counselor for promotion requested Approval In accordance with state statute 1012.28 (5) F.S the principal of the school is the final authority in the placement of students in programs or classes.
-District Approval If promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process.
-A Kindergarten student may not be considered for whole grade or mid-year promotion to first grade unless he/she meets the age requirement for entry into first grade.
-(6 years old on or before September 1 of the
+Teacher Recommendation A written recommendation from the student's current grade level teachers for promotion requested School Counselor Recommendation A written recommendation from the student's current school counselor for promotion requested Principal Approval In accordance with state statute 1012.28 (5) F.S the principal of the school is the final authority in the placement of students in programs or classes.
+District Approval rict ApprovalIf promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process. unless he/she meets A Kindergarten student may not be considered for whole grade or mid-year promotion to first grade unless he/she meets the age requirement for entry into first grade.
+(6 years old on or before September 1 of the current school year) Grade 3 Mid-yea r promotion of re tained students (See section X, j page 10)